Open Studios 2024

 "Imagine arts in every school, every day - students immersed in creative expression, learning to think critically, collaborate, and problem-solve through the arts."

-Sarah Brothers Bot, Arts Education Director
+Sarah Brothers, Arts Education Director

 Why it Matters